Perfectly spiced and easy to make, this grain-free pumpkin pie is a wonderfully delicious way to celebrate fall flavors!

 - 1/2 teaspoon ginger

 - pinch cloves

 - Preheat oven to 350° and grease a 9-inch pie plate.

 - Combine all crust ingredients in a bowl until it comes together in a ball.
 Place in the middle of pie plate and gently press out evenly until it fills the entire plate, including the sides.
 Crimp the edges, if desired.
 Set aside.

-- In a blender, puree all filling ingredients until smooth.
-Pour into prepared crust and bake for 50-60 minutes, or until set.
+- Bake for 50-60 minutes, or until set.
 The crust will look very dark - don't worry!

 - Serve warm or chilled.